-This small temple, also part of the Thirukkurungudi Divya desam, is located at about 1 km North-East of the main temple on the banks of the river in a very tranquil place that is surrounded by dense sugarcane and paddy fields.
+This small temple, also part of the Thirukkurungudi Divya desam, is located at less than a km North-East of the main temple on the banks of the river in a very tranquil place that is surrounded by dense sugarcane and paddy fields.

 Thirumangai Azhvaar, who built the huge walls of Srirangam and contributed in no small measure to the Srirangam temple asked for Moksham from Srirangam Ranganathar, who directed him to visit his ‘Southern home’ here.
 After reaching Thirukkurungudi, he rendered Thirumadhil (Castle) and pushpa kainkarya until he attained mosksha.
 So, the last of his Paasurams was rendered here.
 Unlike in other temples where Thirumangai Azhwar is seen with sword & weapons, here he is seen without any weapons and with folded hands, since he was leaving this materialistic world.

-This temple, also part of the Thirukkurungudi Divya desam, is located at 1.7 kms South-West of the main temple on the bank of the river Nambiyaru.
+This temple, also part of the Thirukkurungudi Divya desam, is located at 1.7 kms South-West of the main temple and about 900 meters from the Thirupparkadal Nambi temple on the bank of the river Nambiyaru.

 This is the place where Sri Ramanujar was unconsciously shifted from Kerala overnight and where The Lord Himself became a disciple to him.